aredn/documentation/arednGettingStarted/node_admin.rst

   Click in the field at the right to enter a height in meters above ground level at which you have your antenna mounted.

 Elevation
   Click in the field at the right to enter an angle (in degrees) of uptilt or downtilt that you have set on your antenna.
-Note that some omnidirectional antennas have a built-in downtilt, and that value can be entered here.
+Note that some omnidirectional and sector antennas have a built-in downtilt, and that value can be entered here.

 Advanced Radio Options
 ++++++++++++++++++++++